MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/what-s-new-in-bing-spatial-data-services.md

  You can now define location as either a geographical area, such as polygon or line string or a single point (latitude and longitude).
 For more information, see [Data Schema and Sample Input](../spatial-data-services/load-data-source-data-schema-and-sample-input.md) and [Geography Types](../spatial-data-services/geography-types.md).

  Note that geographical shapes are only supported when you upload your data source using the [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md).
-You cannot use the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] to upload data sources with a geographical shape type.
+You cannot use the Bing Maps Dev Center to upload data sources with a geographical shape type.

  **Use geographical shapes to query data sources.**